-Material cash requirements for operating activities consist of feed ingredients, employee related costs, and other general operating expenses, which we expect to be paid from our cash from operations.
+Material cash requirements for operating activities primarily consist of feed ingredients, processing, packaging and warehouse costs, employee related costs, and other general operating expenses, which we expect to be paid from our cash from operations and cash and investment securities on hand for at least the next 12 months.
+While volatile egg prices and feed ingredient costs, among other things, make long-term predictions difficult, we have substantial liquid assets and availability under our Credit Facility to fund future operating requirements.